franzbu/EnhancedSpaces.spoon/README.md

 - If you restart Mellon, the windows on the current mSpace remain the way they were before the restart, while the windows that were placed on other mSpaces will be moved to the current mSpace.

-In other words, if you want to stop using Mellon, either move all windows to the current mSpace first, or simply restart Mellon one more time.
+This also means that if at some point you want to stop using Mellon, either move all windows to the current mSpace first, or simply restart Mellon one more time.

 ## Experimental